nginxinc/nginx-wiki/source/modules/lua.rst

 The Lua code may make `API calls <NGINX API for Lua_>`_ and is executed as a new spawned coroutine in an independent global environment (i.e. a sandbox).

 Do not use this directive and other content handler directives in the same location.
-For example, this directive and the `proxy_pass <|HttpProxyModule|#proxy_pass>`_ directive should not be used in the same location.
+For example, this directive and the `proxy_pass <http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_pass>`_ directive should not be used in the same location.

 content_by_lua_file